Naturalist says there's no need to brood over cicada reawakening

 Barrett said the cicadas don’t bite, don’t suck blood or do much harm to trees.
 But young shrubs or trees under 5 feet tall could benefit from having netting, such as cheesecloth, spread over them to keep the female cicadas from making slits into small branches in which they deposit eggs.

-People can be citizen scientists and track, photograph and map the 17-year cicadas using a new mobile app developed at Mount St. Joeseph University in Cincinnati.
+People can be citizen scientists and track, photograph and map the 17-year cicadas using a new mobile app developed at Mount St. Joseph University in Cincinnati.

-“We developed this app because so many people are fascinated by cicadas,” Gene Kritsky, dean of behavioral and natural sciences at Mt.
-St. Joseph said in a news release from that school.
+“We developed this app because so many people are fascinated by cicadas,” Gene Kritsky, dean of behavioral and natural sciences at Mount St. Joseph said in a news release.

 Kritsky said the periodical cicadas are “generational events,” used by many people to mark the passage of time and recall events in their lives.